 Scientists from around the world contribute to science based reports on climate, and more recently, the impact of climate on environment.
 The first climate report was in 1972, and the science has improved each year as computing power and as the body of scientific evidence successively grew.
 The science is rock solid and irrefutable… and depressing.
 IPCC working groups reviewed 6000 studies from 91 authors in 40 countries, reviewed by 113 scientists and released the IPCC Special Report on Global Warming of 1.5° in November 2018, warning of a “12-year” deadline to head off the “climate change catastrophe.”

 The conclusion of all of these reports: the climate crisis is here, now, real, bad... and man-made.
 The degradation of the environment is accelerating.
 Signs posted at the entranceway to COP said “Don’t call it climate change, call it climate crisis”.
-And a crisis it is.
+And a crisis it is. n; 10%) of the warm water coral reefs will be dead, at 2.0°, virtually all will be gone.
+These are the breeding grounds for many small fish; global fish stocks are crashing.

 The Global Carbon Project establishes and maintains connections among climate, ecological and economic communities, serving the research community as a necessary and effective coordination and assembly point for science and information about the global carbon cycle.
 Carbon emissions must be balanced by climate sinks.